RominaZakerian/crossing-line-and-presence-on-virtual-fences-detection/README.md

 Same as preveious, If a person is present on the virtual fence, the color of the fence will change to red and the number of people present on the fence will also be displayed.
 And if there is not any person in the fence, the color will be green and the number will be zero.

+For reaching this result, Run the fences.py.
+Enter your custom video path in the code and also the coordinates of the fences.
+Another feature of this code is that you can move the virtual fence area with a mouse click and move it to different locations in the video and  have the number of person that are present in the fence.

 If you have any question, please don't hesitate to ask me.